UNCSOG/sog-foundation/wp-content/plugins/jetpack/readme.txt

 * Built for WooCommerce: Jetpack and WooCommerce are both made by Automattic.
 Backup, Scan, Anti-spam, integrate perfectly for Woo / eComm stores.
 * Jetpack is fully compatible with v2.0 of the official AMP plugin for WordPress.
 * Better understand your customers and marketing with Google Analytics (GA) integration.
-* Social media platforms: Instagram, Facebook, Tumblr, LinkedIn.
+* Social media platforms: Instagram, Facebook, Tumblr, LinkedIn, Threads, Bluesky, Nextdoor.
 * Simple Blocks to customize your site: Pinterest, Whatsapp, Podcast player, GIFs, maps, tiled gallery, slideshow.
 * Payment processors: easily collect payments or donations and sell products through Stripe and PayPal.
 * Site speed and performance plugins: Works great with WP Super Cache by Automattic and Cloudflare.